Taha-Daneshmand/Taha-Daneshmand/README.md

 ## 💻 About Me

 I'm a **Network & Security Engineer** with a passion for **Python development**, **building secure systems**, and **API development**.
 I'm also an avid **Linux enthusiast** and enjoy automating processes using **AI**.
-In my **Tech Podcast**, I discuss trending topics and interview industry experts to dive deep into emerging tech trends.

 ---